h1ddengames/youtube-dl-aria2c/README.md

 4. Run the script using the following command format:

     This command will use the txt file located at C:/DL.txt to know which URLs contain the media you wan to download.
 It will then save the media to C:/Video Downloads and will use 5 threads in order to do so.

     ```
-    py downloader.py "C:/DL.txt" "C:/Video Downloads" 5
+    java Downloader.java "C:/DL.txt" "C:/Video Downloads" 5

+    # java - The executable: uses java to run this script.
+    # Downloader.java - The name of this script.
+Tells Java to run this script.
+    # "C:/DL.txt" - Place the " " (quotation marks) around the location that contains your txt file that contains the URLs to download.
+    # "C:/Video Downloads" - Place the " " (quotation marks) around the location where you want to save the media files.
+    # 5 - A number between 1 and the maximum number of threads your cpu allows.
     ```

-    The amount of threads can be as low as 1 and as high as the amount of threads your computer can handle.